Hama Soundcup-D: Much more than a can

 Frickeln comes before the music pleasure

-It may be convenient that the app can also be operated via services such as Spotify.
-For anyone else who does not use Spotify, it would be better to just use the music player on the phone or the podcast app to play local audio files.
-Difficult in my view is that you can barely separate such devices actually from the electricity:
+It may be practical that the app can also be operated via services such as Spotify.
+For anyone else who doesn't use Spotify, however, it would be better to simply use the phone's music player or the podcast app to play local audio files.
+In my opinion, it is also difficult that such devices can hardly be disconnected from the electricity:

 Once the speakers have been disconnected from the power, the setup process is set in motion every time - and that means more cumbersome chattering on the devices.
 After some time, the setup process was even hung up, so I had to do a cumbersome software reset.
 It was this handling that made me not just cheap speaker then return in the end.